 Documenting new ideas is not just good practice.
 It may be absolutely critical if you intend on getting a patent and then enforcing it.
-This is because patent laws in the United States are based on the "first to invent rule."
-Clause 101 of US Code 35 states:
+This is because patent laws in the

 “Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefore..”